Ovarian follicle activation: Oocyte cryopreservation

-Oocyte cryopreservation is a preservative process which can be used as a way of preserving fertility in children treated for childhood or adolescent cancer, and to avoid the damage caused to the ovaries caused by cytotoxic drugs often used in chemotherapy.
+Oocyte cryopreservation is a preservative process which can be used as a way of preserving fertility in children treated for childhood or adolescent cancer, and to avoid the damage to the ovaries caused by cytotoxic drugs often used in chemotherapy.
 There are several methods of cryopreservation, each with different levels of effectiveness.
 After cryopreservation, the ovarian tissue must be placed back into the patient, in order to allow the ovary to function normally again and regain fertility.

-Restoration of ovarian activity after cryopreservation
+Restoration after cryopreservation

 Restoration of the ovarian function occurs in almost all cases of cryopreservation, but it takes a while for the ovarian follicles to regain full function.
 In all cases of successful function restoration, it took 3.5-6.5 months after reimplantation before a rise in oestrogen, a key hormone produced by the ovary, and a decrease in follicle stimulating hormone (FSH) were detected.
 The variation in time difference may be due to differences in the follicular reserves in the women at the time of cryopreservation.